Nailing the right nutrition for your pawfect little kitten means he or she will be happier, healthier and by gosh, cuter

 The first rule of paw is that kittens are strict carnivores, and really need the healthy stuff found in animal proteins for their energy and tissue growth.
 Because your mini Maine Coon is small and can’t eat much, it’s important to give him a good quality food, made especially for kittens.
 Anything else, such as homemade foods, dog foods, adult cat foods and human foods, cannot give your hungry Himalayan the vital nutrients he needs for healthy growth.
-OK, kitties?

 Cat’s eye that label closely.